paulfranco/AndroidInterviewQuestions/README.md

 Continuous integration systems let you automatically build and test your app every time you check in updates to your source control system.

+**Android Studio supports three types of code completion.
+Which are they?**

+Basic, Smart, and Statement completion.

+**What is Basic completion?**

+Basic completion displays basic suggestions for variables, types, methods, expressions, and so on.
+If you call basic completion twice in a row, you see more results, including private members and non-imported static members.

+**What is Smart Completion?**

+Smart completion displays relevant options based on context.
+Smart Completion is aware of the expected type and data flows.
+If you call Smart Completion twice in a row, you see more results, including chains.

+**What is Statement Completion?**

+Statement Completion completes the current statement for you, adding missing parentheses, brackets, braces, formatting, etc.

+**What is lint?**

+Lint is a code scanning tool that can help you to identify and correct problems with the structural quality of your code without having to execute the app or write test cases.

+**What is the Asset Studio tool used for?**

+The Asset Studio tool helps you generate your own app icons from material icons, custom images, and text strings.
+It generates a set of icons at the appropriate resolution for each generalized screen density that your app supports.

+**Android Studio can convert PNG, JPG, BMP, or static GIF images to WebP format.
+What is the WebP format?**

+WebP is an image file from Google that provides lossy compression (like JPEG) as well as transparency (like PNG) but can provide better compression than either JPEG or PNG.

+**How can you localize the UI of your app?**

+The Translations Editor provides a consolidated and editable view of all of your default translated app texts, so that you can view, manage, and localize all of your string resources in one place.

+**How can you make your app content searchable by Google?**

+You can use Android App Links - HTTP URLS that bring users directly to specific content in your Android App.